easydns/chapps/README.md

 Installation artifacts are available in the `install` directory, including a shell script to copy things to their places, and the SystemD service files for starting the outbound quota and greylisting services.
 See the [INSTALLATION](INSTALLATION.md) file.
+Install scripts were developed in our environment for test-deployment purposes and may be abandoned once the package is available via PyPI.

+There is also a Python script in the install directory, the purpose of which is to create the database schema required by the library.
+It does not create the database itself.
+Before running this script, ensure that the CHAPPS configuration file contains the correct credentials and other control data to be able to connect to the database server, and also ensure that the database named in that config has been created on the server.
+The script will connect to the database and create the tables.
+It uses `IF EXISTS` and does not contain any kind of data deletion, so it should be safe to use at any time.

 ### Redis configuration

 Redis is used to store the real-time state of every active user's outbound quota, sender-domain authorization status cache, and also to keep track of greylisting status for greylisted emails.
 An active user is one who has sent email in the last _interval_, that interval defaulting to a day, since most quotas are expressed as messages-per-day.

-If your Redis deployment is non-standard, or if CHAPPS is sharing a Redis instance with some other services, it may be necessary to adjust the Redis-related settings in the config file, to adjust the address and/or port to connect to, or what database to use.
+If your Redis deployment is on a different server and/or if CHAPPS is sharing a Redis instance with some other services it may be necessary to adjust the Redis-related settings in the config file, to adjust the address and/or port to connect to, or what database to use.
+By default, CHAPPS tries to connect to Redis on localhost, using the standard port assignment and db 0.

 If Sentinel is in use, populate the Sentinel-oriented configuration elements `sentinel_servers` and `sentinel_dataset`.
 The servers list should be a space-separated list of each Sentinel server half-socket;
-for example, "10.10.10.10:26379 10.10.10.12:26379".
+for example, "10.1.9.10:26379 10.1.9.12:26379".
 The dataset name is the one you specified to Sentinel when setting up the Sentinel cluster.
 Sentinel's default dataset name is `mymaster`.
 We, of course, recommend `chapps`, or perhaps `chapps-outbound` at a site with a large volume of email.
 Since SPF doesn't make much use of Redis, the inbound load may be lighter than the outbound load, depending